Kryptogawdzz/peach-rp-website/README.md

 ## Required Environment Variables

+Create a file named ` .env `.
+And copy this 👇
 ```env
 # Database — MUST be PostgreSQL (postgresql:// or postgres://).
 Do NOT use file:./dev.db.
 # Get a connection string from: Vercel (Storage → Postgres), Neon, Supabase, or any Postgres host.